LadyHannelore/battle-sim/README.md

 - `!clear_commands` - Clear all slash commands from Discord
 - `!force_sync` - Clear old commands and sync new ones

+## Replit keep-alive

+This project includes a tiny HTTP server and optional self-pinger to help keep the Replit instance awake.

+Environment variables (add them in Replit Secrets):

+- `KEEP_ALIVE=true` – starts a lightweight HTTP server on the port Replit provides
+- `KEEPALIVE_URL=https://<your-repl-subdomain>.<owner>.repl.co` – optional; if omitted, we try to auto-detect
+- `KEEPALIVE_INTERVAL_S=240` – optional; how often to ping (seconds)

+Health endpoints served by the built-in server:

+- `GET /` → 200 OK
+- `GET /health` → 200 OK
+- `GET /ping` → 200 OK

+Recommended: set up an external uptime monitor (e.g., UptimeRobot) to ping `https://<your-repl>/health` every 5 minutes.
+Self-pinging may not always prevent sleep on free tiers; an external monitor is more reliable.

 ## Contributing

 1. Fork the repository